 On January 13, 2019, Jack Ray Mitchell through lawyers in Costa Rica, filed a request of enforcement of an arbitration award dated January 25, 2018 which he received in his favor against Thunderbird Resorts, Inc. The request of enforcement was made in Costa Rica against King Lion Network, subsidiary of Thunderbird Resorts.
 Inc. and the company was notified on January 24, 2019.
 King Lion Network filed its response and defense for this case on February 8th, 2019.
-There is no decision on this case at this time.
+On January 22, 2021, the 1st Supreme Court of Costa Rica in a review of the request made, appoints the 1st Instance Civil Tribunal of the 1st Circuit of San Jose to initiate the procedure, recognizing the existence of the arbitral award and asking Mitchell to demonstrate the ownership of King Lion Network in that Court, since this entity was not part of the Hong Kong Arbitration.